ondat/documentation/README.md

 * an Ondat team member will review your PR contribution and merge it

 ## Docusaurus Engine Readme

-## How to run these docs locally.
+## How to run these docs locally

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation

 ```

-$ yarn
+yarn

 ```